* Trump tweets: “Trade wars are good, and easy to win”

 “For someone so obsessed with stock market performance, he’s taking a big gamble with these tariffs, the benefits of which are questionable.”

 U.S. Commerce Secretary Wilbur Ross played down the fears saying “hysteria over tariffs is a lot to do over nothing.”

 The move however comes at a time when markets are already on edge over rising U.S. interest rates and bond yields.

 “We’ve had tariffs put in place for aluminum and steel before, the market always finds a place through it,” said Michael Mattioli, portfolio manager at Manulife Asset Management.

 “What would be more concerning is, if it’s going to be broad-based and not just steel and aluminum, but something to do with China or intellectual property.”

-World stocks also tumbled on Friday, with investors flocking towards traditional safe havens including Japanese yen and gold.
+World stocks also tumbled on Friday, with investors flocking towards traditional safe havens including Japan’s yen and gold.

 J.C.
-Penney Co Inc shares fell 3 percent after the department store chain missed same store sales estimates.
+Penney Co Inc shares plunged 8.7 percent after the department store chain missed same store sales estimates.

-Declining issues outnumbered advancers on the NYSE by 1,416 to 1,390.
-On the Nasdaq, 1,865 issues rose and 993 fell.
+Declining issues outnumbered advancers on the NYSE by 1,979 to 767.
+On the Nasdaq, 1,579 issues fell and 1,155 advanced.
 (Reporting by Ankur Banerjee in Bengaluru; Editing by Anil D’Silva)